 What about majors that do not take transfer or change-of-major students?

-Architecture 2+4 and Music Industry remain unavailable to transfer, change-of-major and still deciding students.
+Architecture 2+4 and Music Industry remain unavailable to transfer, change-of-major and undeclared students.

 Which majors can the undeclared students move into in their second year?

-Art History, Animation & Visual Effects, Dance, Design & Merchandising, Entertainment & Arts Management, Fashion Design, Film & Video, Game Art & Production, Graphic Design, Interior Design, Photography, Screenwriting & Playwriting, Television, Interactive Media Design.
+Art History, Animation & Visual Effects, Dance, Design & Merchandising, Entertainment & Arts Management, Fashion Design, Film & Video, Game Design & Production, Graphic Design, Interior Design, Photography, Screenwriting & Playwriting, Television, Interactive Digital Media.

 Who decides if undeclared students get into a major?